bilbyai/observability/kibana-discover/README.md

 > 🚨 Warning: Certain documents' body field exceed the 1 million character
 > length, and will fail to search.

+#### Common Fields

+- `date`: The date the document claims to be published on.
+- `title`: The title of the document in its original language.
+- `title_en`: The title of the document in English.
+- `body`: The body of the document in its original language.
+- `body_en`: The body of the document in English.
+- `summary`: The summary of the document in its original language.
+- `translated_summary`: The summary of the document body in English.
+This is named so to clarify that we are translating the summary (and not summarizing the translation).
+- `subhead`: The subhead of the document in its original language.
+Only official_line has this at the moment.
+- `subhead_en`: The subhead of the document in English.
+- `news_line.keyword`: The news line of the document.
+- `marketSentimentPrediction.keyword`: The sentiment prediction of the document.
+  It actually has nothing to do with the market at this point, just treat it as a normal sentiment.
+- `policyLifecyclePrediction`: The policy stage prediction of the document, ranging from 2 to 6.
+- `inserted_at`: The timestamp the document was inserted into our pipeline.

+If you are curious about what are the acceptable values for these fields, you can either click on the field in the sidebar to see a distribution, or get it autocompleted in the search bar.

 #### Examples

 - Find all documents in the official line: `news_line.keyword:"official_line"`